 Bio

-I am currently a 3rd-year Ph.D. student in the College of Information and Computer Sciences at UMass Amherst, working with
+I am currently a final year Ph.D. student in the College of Information and Computer Sciences at UMass Amherst, working with

 Prof. Yair Zick at FED.